arafatm/arafatm.github.io/spanish.md

 - [ ] :a: homework: review the conjugation of verbs (ar, er, ir)

 - [ ] :a: bring flash cards for next class to practice in pairs

+## pg 16 Structure and Verbs

+Singular
+- [ ] El Chico usa el libro =
+- [ ] La Chica usa la pluma =
+- [ ] El hombre y la mujer visitan el hotel en Espana y escuchan la cancion espanola =

+Plural
+- [ ] Los chicos usan los libros
+- [ ] Las chicas usan las plumas
+- [ ] Los hombres y las mujeres visitan los hoteles en Espana y escuchan las canciones espanolas

+Rules
+1. Los vs Las
+2. Add s to a noun that ends in a vowel e.g. el uso, los usos
+3. Add **es** to a noun of either gender that ends in a consonant to form a plural e.g. el papel, los papeles, la flor, las flores
+4. Omit accent mark from final syllable when adding **es**
+5. Change final z to c before adding es e.g. el lapiz, los lapices

+Generalizing rules: Spanish insists on using **el, la, los, las** before nouns to make generalizations

+Rules:
+1. The masculine plural article and noun may refer to both feminine and masucline persons when they are grouped together
+2. The context alone tells whether the reference is to a group consisting of feminine and masculine persona or only of masculine persons

+- profesor, en que pagina estamos = professor, which page are we on?